Last updated: 17 September 2024

 2024

-On 9 June, it was reported that a group of protesters shouted hateful slogans and vandalised the offices of the Gay and Lesbians Association of Zimbabwe in Harare.
+On 9 June, it was reported that a group of protesters shouted hateful slogans and vandalised the offices of GALZ (an association for LGBTI people in Zimbabwe) in Harare.

 2022